 Wine is something that is uniquely special to everyone who consumes it.
 For Tom Plant, wine has become something more than just a hobby.
-Originally a realtor, Tom Plant has turned to his other passion of wine and he, along with his wife, Laura, created the website WINEormous to share their love with others.
+Originally a realtor and an amateur gamer who used to play games to win real money for free, Tom Plant has turned to his other passion of wine and he, along with his wife, Laura, created the website WINEormous to share their love with others.

 Through WINEormous, Tom’s experiences in the wine region of Temecula, CA gave him the background to start his own wine tour company through the Valley.
 His excitement for the area and for the wine there is evident with his honest, no-nonsense way of writing about his experiences and his desire to share the region with anyone who is interested.

 In anticipation of Tom’s presentation at the upcoming International wine Tourism Conference in Italy, we talked to Mr. WINEormous about his thoughts on Temecula, experience with wine tourism and what he hopes to bring back home from Italy.

 The 2012 Wine Conference takes place in Perugia, Italy, how do you view Umbria as a wine destination?

 I think Umbria is an exciting destination choice.
 Italy has a long and storied history of wine making and the food and wine pairing is hard to beat.